 A treatment of the fundamental principles of mechanical and thermal phenomena.
-This is a calculusbased course designed for students in the life sciences.
-(Three hours lecture and one two-hour laboratory) Prerequisite: Math 115 or 131 or 133, or permission of the instructor.
+This is a calculus-based course designed for students in the life sciences.
+(Three hours lecture and one two-hour laboratory) Prerequisite: MATH 131 or 133, or permission of the instructor.